 - For courses completed prior to spring 2015, not all of the possible course combinations will fulfill this requirement.

-- The student is responsible for selecting courses from the list of approved courses that meet the requirements.
+- The student is responsible for selecting courses from the list of approved courses that will meet this requirement.

-- Some of these courses will have prerequisites that you may need to take first.
+- Some courses have prerequisites.
 Check the current catalog for prerequisite information.

-- All questions about these requirements should be directed to your departmental advisor.
+- Questions about these requirements should be directed to your departmental advisor.
 It is also strongly recommended that you discuss your course selections with your departmental advisor before you register.

-- Advisors that have questions about this requirement may contact our advising office.
+- Advisors that have questions about this requirement may contact OSAP.